-There is a Delaware state monument and two Delaware regimental monuments on the Gettysburg battlefield.
+There is a State of Delaware monument and two Delaware regimental monuments on the Gettysburg battlefield.
 The two Delaware infantry regiments that fought at the Battle of Gettysburg totaled more than 480 men.
-Over 160 – one third – became casualties. (see the States at Gettysburg)
+Over 160 men – one third – became casualties. (see the States at Gettysburg)

-The commander of the Army of the Potomac’s Fifth Corps, Major General George Sykes, was a native of Delaware.
+The commander at Gettysburg of the Army of the Potomac’s Fifth Corps, Major General George Sykes, was a native of Delaware.

 Select any of the monuments below to see its monument page: